-A post pass pattern in football is a pass route in which the receiver runs downfield, then turns and runs towards the goal post in the endzone.
-The cut in the route is usually made between 10 and 12 yards downfield.
-The post is considered a long route, but is similar to the short slant route.
+In football, a post is a pass route in which the receiver runs downfield, then turns and runs towards the goal post in the endzone.
+The cut in the route is usually made between ten and twelve yards downfield.
+The post is considered a long route, but it is similar to the short slant route.

 There is also a variant of the post where the cut is made at a shallower angle, and this is referred to as a skinny post.
 Skinny posts are designed to expose the gaps between deep defenders.
 The idea is to run the route between the gaps of a sideline defender’s zone and the close safety’s zone.
-This creates confusion in whose responsibility it is cover the skinny post, typically leading to the skinny post being uncovered or double covered.
-In the event the skinny post is double covered, another route is typically open.
+This creates confusion in whose responsibility it is to cover the skinny post, typically leading to the skinny post being uncovered or double covered.

 The most effective strategy for stopping post routes is the same for any long pass route: an effective pass rush game.
-Because posts are slow-developing, deep routes, pressuring the quarterback will reduce effectiveness of the long game.
-Regardless of whether the secondary is in man or zone, whether the receiver is covered or not, a good pass rush will stop a long pass play before the routes can even develop.
+Since posts are slow, deep routes, pressuring the quarterback will reduce effectiveness of the long game.
+Regardless of coverage, a good pass rush will stop a long pass play before the routes can even develop.

-In the event of a post against man defense, the only real strategy is taking away the outside shoulder and not allowing the receiver to get deeper than the defender.
+In the event of a post against man defense, the only real strategy is not allowing the receiver to get deeper than the defender.
 This means that the defender needs to be faster than the receiver and able to react to the cuts while still allowing little separation.